 Note: Please contact each business directly to confirm details and consult our page Visiting Ottawa safely during COVID-19.

 Begin in the centre of it all by visiting the ByWard Market, a bustling site that was established in 1826.
 Visit the indoor boutiques and food kiosks in ByWard Market Square and the outdoor stalls where locals shop for fruit and vegetables.
 The vibrant neighbourhood that surrounds this area is a dining and shopping destination with more than 600 businesses, artisan stalls and restaurants concentrated within four blocks.

-Once you have browsed the market wares and enjoyed a hearty breakfast, meet up with your C’est Bon Cooking tour guide who will tell you more about the rich history of the ByWard Market area as you sample some of the local flavours.
+Once you have browsed the market wares and enjoyed a hearty breakfast, meet up with your C’est Bon Ottawa tour guide who will tell you more about the rich history of the ByWard Market area as you sample some of the local flavours.

 The market tour ends on a sweet note with a local treat known all over Canada, BeaverTails.
 This large flat pastry topped with your choice of candies, chocolate spread, fruit or even savoury ingredients has spread all over the country and abroad but started right here in Ottawa back in 1978.

-For an active option, try the Bike & Bites Tour offered by C’est Bon Cooking and Escape Bicycle Tours and Rentals.
+For an active option, try the Bike & Bites Tour offered by C’est Bon Ottawa and Escape Bicycle Tours and Rentals.
 Follow your guide on two wheels through different neighbourhoods and stop for sample treats along the way.

 Lunch with a view